BigOunceChristo/bitpulse/doc/README.md

-bitpulse Core
+bitpulsed Core
 =============

 Setup
 ---------------------
-bitpulse Core is the original bitpulse client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of bitpulse transactions, which requires a few hundred gigabytes of disk space.
+bitpulsed Core is the original bitpulsed client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of bitpulsed transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download bitpulse Core, visit [bitpulsecore.org](https://bitpulsecore.org/en/download/).
+To download bitpulsed Core, visit [bitpulsedcore.org](https://bitpulsedcore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run bitpulse Core on your native platform.
+The following are some helpful notes on how to run bitpulsed Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitpulse-qt` (GUI) or
+- `bin/bitpulsed-qt` (GUI) or
 - `bin/bitpulsed` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitpulse-qt.exe.
+Unpack the files into a directory, and then run bitpulsed-qt.exe.

 ### macOS

-Drag bitpulse Core to your applications folder, and then run bitpulse Core.
+Drag bitpulsed Core to your applications folder, and then run bitpulsed Core.

 ### Need Help?

-* See the documentation at the [bitpulse Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [bitpulsed Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [bitpulse StackExchange](https://bitcoin.stackexchange.com).
+* Ask for help on [bitpulsed StackExchange](https://bitcoin.stackexchange.com).
-* Ask for help on #bitpulse on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitpulse).
+* Ask for help on #bitpulsed on Libera Chat.
+If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitpulsed).
-* Ask for help on the [bitpulseTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [bitpulsedTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build bitpulse Core on your native platform.
+The following are developer notes on how to build bitpulsed Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)